 - Since meat/eggs are rich sources of vitamin D, vegetarians and vegans can be deficient in vitamin D, leading to weak immunity and bones, skin problems, etc.

 If you are a vegetarian or vegan, you will have an excess of many healthy vitamins and minerals like vitamin C and magnesium, along with fiber.
 But you may be deficient in some nutrients too.
 Hence, it is worth being aware of what you can do to help your body overcome a few possible deficiencies.

 Supplements And Food Substitutes For Vegetarians And Vegans

-- For protein, consume mixed lentils, beans, nuts, broccoli, and seeds.
+- Consume mixed lentils, beans, nuts, broccoli, and seeds.

-- Consume vitamin and mineral fortified soy milk, almond milk, or fruit juice.
+- Consume vitamin and mineral fortified organic soy milk or almond milk.

-Better planning will help protect you from most side effects of being a vegetarian or vegan.
+Better planning will help protect you while enjoying the benefits of a vegetarian or vegan.
 But which is better for your health – a vegetarian or a vegan diet?
 Find out next.

 Which Diet (Vegan Or Vegetarian) Is Best For Your Health?